georgewilde/gatsby-starter-wilde-creations/README.md

 1.  **Open the source code and start editing!**

-    Your site is now running at `https://localhost:8000`!
+    Your site is now running at `http://localhost:8000`.

-    As this is running on https by default, you may need to tell your browser to allow the self-signed certificate.

 ## 🧐 What's inside?